 - GNSS Measurements and GNSS Navigation Messages

 - Location Manager

-Location updates are provided to background apps only a few times each hour, according to the interval defined in the Android O behavior change.
+Location updates are provided to background apps only a few times each hour.

 Note: If your app is running on a device with Google Play services installed, it is highly recommended that you use the Fused Location Provider (FLP) instead.